philtipping31/PP2---GuessTheLyrics/README.md

 ## Credits

 - Other students and community leaders on Slack
-- Elements of the Love maths projecet from code institute.
+- Elements of the 'Love maths' project from code institute.
-- My mentor for helping me out with issues, particularly with background colour changes when selecting the wrong answer.
-And just overal support with the course and project.
+- My mentor, Daisy for helping me out with issues, particularly with background colour changes when selecting the wrong answer.
+And just overall support at the final stages of this project.
 - Stack Overflow for lots of help on areas I got stuck on.
 - I used [Online Convert](https://www.online-convert.com/result#j=da9e1849-dd3f-4e39-be93-86f649a506d5) to change background image from jpg to webp.